azimuth-cloud/azimuth-config/docs/repository/index.md

 # Create a new origin remote for the new repository location
 git remote add origin git@<repo location>/my-azimuth-config.git

-# Choose the release you want to use
+# Checkout stable to get the latest release
-git checkout <name-of-tag>
+git checkout stable

-# Create a new main branch containing the above tag
+# Create a new main branch for your local repo
-git branch -D main
 git checkout -b main

-# Push the chosen tag to the new origin
 git push --set-upstream origin main --tags
 ```